oracle-livelabs/database/video-on-demand-with-nosql-database/create-populate-tables/create-populate-tables.md

   primary key, as well as adding many additional columns.
 You can create simple or more complex tables with this interface.

 7. After clicking **Create table** you will be brought to the 'Tables' screen.
 This screen shows you a list of tables you have created, as well as basic information about the table.
 One important thing to notice is that our table has a status of 'Active' which means we are ready to load data into our table.
-If you created an 'Always Free' table, then a tag that is attached to that table.
-This lets you know it is an always free table.
-Without the tag, then it is a paid table.

     ![my-table](./images/my-table.png)